 G.5.2.1.6 Date Payment Received – Date the payment is received by the Contractor from the Ordering Agency.
 This may be in the form of a check or electronic funds transfer.

+G.5.2.1.7 Invoice Number – Tracking number of the invoice

-G.5.2.1.7 Agency Name – Name of the Agency that received the products or services.
+G.5.2.1.8 Agency Name – Name of the Agency that received the products or services.

-G.5.2.1.8 Total Order Value – Total dollar amount awarded/obligated on the task order, not including options.

-G.5.2.1.9 Total GSA Management Fee Due (2%) – Equals 2% of Total Order Value.
-This amount is the total fee the vendor will pay to GSA for this order.

-G.5.2.1.10 Amount Received from Agency – Total dollar amount received in payment by the Contractor, from the Agency.
+G.5.2.1.9 Amount Received from Agency – Total dollar amount received in payment by the Contractor, from the Agency receiving the products or services.

-G.5.2.1.11 GSA Management Fee Remitted (2%) – Total dollar amount remitted to GSA for a particular order per month.
-This number is calculated as a percentage of the total amount received by the Contractor from the Agency.
+G.5.2.1.10 GSA Management Fee Due (2%) – This fee is 2% of the total payment amount received from the Agency for a specific order.

-G.5.2.1.12 Previous GSA Management Fees Remitted – Amount the Contractor previously remitted in prior months for a specific Task Order.
+G.5.2.1.11 Previous Monthly Balance – Amount management fees the Contractor owes GSA from the previous month

+G.5.2.1.12 Current Monthly Amount Remitted to GSA – GSA Management fee amount that the Contractor submitted to GSA for the current month's reporting period.

-G.5.2.1.13 Remaining Balance of Un-remitted GSA Management Fee – Equals "Total GSA Management Fee Due" minus "GSA Management Fee Remitted" for the current reporting period, minus the "Previous GSA Management Fees Remitted" in prior months for a specific Task Order.
+G.5.2.1.13 Remaining Balance/Carryover to Next Month – This is the total amount of GSA Management fee due for the current month plus the previous month's balance minus the amount submitted to GSA for the current month.

-G.5.2.2 EFT Number – Transaction identification number of EFT and amount.
+G.5.2.1.14 EFT Number – Transaction identification number of Electronic Funds Transfer (EFT).
 If more than one EFT payment is submitted for the reporting period, the Contractor shall identify all EFT Numbers and Amounts for the reporting period.
-The total EFT Amount(s) shall total the “GSA Management Fee Remitted” identified on the report.
+The total EFT Amount(s) shall total the “Current Monthly Amount Remitted to GSA” identified on the report.

+G.5.2.1.15 EFT Date – Enter the date of the EFT payment

+G.5.2.1.16 EFT Amount – Enter the amount of the EFT payment

 Use the following file naming conventions for Monthly Revenue Reports uploaded to the Portal:

 Vendor Name, Contract Type, MRR, Month, Year